joelwass/jsdeserializer/README.md

 Call the `populate` method with the first argument being the input object and the second argument being the model you'd like to conform your data to.

+There is an optional third argument, `options`.
+Options currently takes in one key, `strict`.
+If strict is true or options are null, then type strictness will be applied, otherwise key value pairs that aren't objects will be populated.

-This method will return a new object with only the keys from the input object that match the model in name and type.
+This method will return a new object with only the keys from the input object that match the model in name and type (assuming strict).
 ```
   const deserializer = require('jsdeserializer')